Prof. Riccardo Giacconi

 Following Uhuru’s success, Giacconi’s team won the contract to build the Large Orbiting X-ray Observatory for NASA, which was eventually cancelled and replaced the same year with the Einstein Observatory (HEAO-2).
 Giacconi’s group moved to Harvard to develop this new X-ray telescope, which was launched in 1978.
 Two years before Einstein was even launched, Giacconi proposed to NASA an X-ray astronomy institute to direct the construction and operation of Einstein’s successor, the Chandra X-ray Observatory.
 It was not until almost twenty years later that Chandra was launched.

-In 1993 Giacconi became ESO’s Director General, just as ESO was beginning to execute the extremely ambitious Very Large Telescope (VLT) program.
+In 1993 Giacconi became ESO’s Director General, just as ESO was beginning to execute the extremely ambitious Very Large Telescope (VLT) programme.

 Giacconi’s tenure at ESO also saw many developments on existing and new telescopes.
-Funds for La Silla were redistributed toward supporting the most productive telescopes, new hardware for the New Technology Telescope (NTT), and ESO’s 3.6-metre telescope was developed and installed.
+Funds for La Silla were redistributed toward supporting the most productive telescopes, including new hardware for the New Technology Telescope (NTT).
 Under Giacconi, the VLT overcame significant technological and financial difficulties, and two of the Unit Telescopes saw first light toward the end of his term.
 At the same time, Giacconi initiated ESO’s involvement in another ambitious project: the Atacama Large Millimeter/submillimeter Array (ALMA).

 Upon leaving ESO, Giacconi returned to the United States to take up a post as President of Associated Universities Incorporated (AUI) in 2002.